-- 14.9 In the second round, the candidate(s) obtaining the highest number of votes, up to the number of seat(s) to be filled, shall be declared elected. - 14.10 If in the second round, two or more candidates obtain the same number of votes, and, as a result, the number of these candidates is greater than the remaining number of seats to be filled, there shall be an additional round of voting restricted to those candidates who obtained the same number of votes.
-If in this additional round of voting, two or more candidates obtain the same number of votes, the Chairperson shall decide by drawing lots among them in order to allocate the remaining seat(s). - 14.11 After each round, the Chairperson shall announce the results.
+- 35.10 In the second round, the candidate(s) obtaining the highest number of votes, up to the number of seat(s) to be filled, shall be declared elected. - 35.11 If in the second round, two or more candidates obtain the same number of votes, and, as a result, the number of these candidates is greater than the remaining number of seats to be filled, there shall be an additional round of voting restricted to those candidates who obtained the same number of votes.
+If in this additional round of voting, two or more candidates obtain the same number of votes, the Chairperson shall decide by drawing lots among them in order to allocate the remaining seat(s). - 35.12 After each round, the Chairperson shall announce the results.

-IV.
-SECRETARIAT OF THE MEETING
+IX.
+SECRETARIAT OF THE ASSEMBLY

-Rule 15 - Secretariat
+Rule 36 - Secretariat

-- 15.1 The Director-General of UNESCO or his/her representative shall participate in the work of the Assembly, without the right to vote.
-He/She may, at any time, make either oral or written statements to the Assembly on any question under discussion. - 15.2 The Director-General of UNESCO shall appoint an official of the Secretariat of UNESCO to act as Secretary to the Assembly, and other officials who shall together constitute the Secretariat of the Assembly. - 15.3 The Secretariat shall receive, translate and distribute all official documents of the Assembly and shall arrange for the interpretation of the discussions, as provided in Rule 10.
-It shall also perform all other duties necessary for the proper conduct of the work of the Assembly.
+- 36.1 The Director-General of UNESCO or her or his representative shall participate in the work of the Assembly, its subsidiary bodies and the Bureau without the right to vote.
+S/he may, at any time, make either oral or written statements to the Assembly on any question under discussion. - 36.2 The Director-General of UNESCO shall appoint an official of the Secretariat of UNESCO to act as Secretary to the Assembly, as well as other officials who shall together constitute the Secretariat of the Assembly. - 36.3 The Secretariat shall receive, translate and distribute all documents; arrange for the interpretation of the discussions; prepare summary records; and publish the adopted resolutions and distribute them to the States Parties. - 36.4 The Secretariat shall also perform all other duties necessary for the proper conduct of the work of the Assembly.

-V. ADOPTION AND AMENDMENT OF THE RULES OF PROCEDURE
+X. AMENDMENT TO AND SUSPENSION OF THE RULES OF PROCEDURE

-Rule 16 - Adoption
+Rule 37 - Amendment

-The Assembly shall adopt its Rules of Procedure by a decision taken in plenary meeting by a simple majority of the representatives of States present and voting.
+The Assembly may amend the present Rules of Procedure by a decision taken in a plenary meeting by a two-thirds majority of States Parties present and voting, except when they reproduce provisions of the Convention.

-Rule 17 - Amendment
+Rule 38 - Suspension

-The Assembly may amend these Rules of Procedure by a decision taken in plenary meeting by a two-thirds majority of the representatives of States present and voting.
+The Assembly may suspend the application of any of the present Rules of Procedure, except when they reproduce provisions of the Convention, by a decision taken in a plenary meeting by a two-thirds majority of the States Parties present and voting.